The Lady in Red (1979 film): Release

 The film was not a big success at the box office.
 Roger Corman re-released it in 1980 under the title Guns, Sin and Bathtub Gin, but it did not fare much better.

 On December 17, 2010, Shout!
 Factory released the title on DVD, packaged as a double feature with Crazy Mama as part of the Roger Corman Cult Classics collection.

 Reception

-Quentin Tarantino called it "my candidate for most ambitious film ever made at Roger Corman’s New World Pictures...
-Not only do I think this thirties era epic... is Sayles best screenplay, I also think it’s the best script ever written for an exploitation movie."
-On Rotten Tomatoes, the film has an aggregated score of 83% based on 5 positive and 1 negative reviews.
+The Los Angeles Times liked the photography but thought "the film is corrupt and offensive because it sensationalises racism and sexism."

+The Observer called it "a feminist, sex, sadism and socialism picture".